ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 ## Achieve expected Cruise bandwidth on a link with aggregation

-1. Place the connection in PROBE_CRUISE.
+1. Wait until the connection transitions to PROBE_CRUISE.
 2. Simulate significant ACK aggregation on the path.
 3. Verify that `BBR.extra_acked` updates correctly using the max filter over the last `BBRExtraAckedFilterLen` round trips.